 New Jersey also has their own wine regions, divided up as North, Central and South.
 Formally, there are three AVAs in NJ: Warren Hills, Central Delaware, and Outer Coastal Plain which include 48 wineries.
 These wineries sit on over 1,000 acres of grapes, which is growing each year, and output 1.72 million gallons of wine (that's about 716,000 cases).
 With output like this, New Jersey is ranked #7 in the United States for wine production, generating $30 – $40 million in annual revenue.
+But if you're looking to ship wine to New Jersey, read on!

-However, not all New Jersey wines come from grapes: cranberry, blueberry, raspberry and apple wines make up a measurable amount of NJ's wine output.
+Not all New Jersey wines come from grapes: cranberry, blueberry, raspberry and apple wines make up a measurable amount of NJ's wine output.
 The traditional wines are created by using more than 90 different varieties of grape.
 The most popular wines you'll find coming out of New Jersey are Chardonnay and Vidal blanc.

 There are six primary New Jersey Wine Trails, each covering three or more wineries.